apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 ## Providing AWS Credentials

 Your environment determines where you provide your AWS credentials.
-You can use the following methods to define your AWS credentials:
+You define your AWS credentials:

 - In the S3 storage plugin configuration:
 	- [You can point to an encrypted file in an external provider.]({{site.baseurl}}/docs/s3-storage-plugin/#using-an-external-provider-for-credentials) (Drill 1.15 and later)